therealklanni/yii-pbkdf2/README.md

     $auth = Yii::app()->auth->generate_hash('password');

-This will return an object containing your new salt and the hashed password strings.
+This will return an object containing your new `salt` and password `hash` strings.
-Store these values in your user table in your database for the user in question, for example when creating a new user or saving a new password. **The salt must be updated with the newly-generated salt each time.**
+Store these values in your user table in your database for the user in question, for example when creating a new user or updating his password. **The salt must be updated with the newly-generated salt each time.**

 Validate a password using the `validate_password` method